leafo/lapis/docs/models.md

 ### `model:update(..., opts={})`

-Generate and issue a query to update the row backed by the instance of the model.
-The values of the primary keys specified by the model's class are used to uniquely identify the row for updating.
+Issue a query to update the row backed by the instance of the model.
+The values of the primary keys, as specified by the model's class, are used to uniquely identify the row for updating.
+The `updated_at` timestamp field will also be set if the model has timestamps enabled.

 This method returns two values: